1960 Winter Olympics: Venues

 Season tickets for the Games ranged from $60 to $250, the latter included a reserved seat at the ice arena; the daily admission fee was $7.50.

 Blyth Memorial Arena was the centerpiece of the Games.
 It hosted the opening and closing ceremonies jointly with Squaw Valley Olympic Skating Rink, and also hosted the figure skating competition, a few of the speed skating events, as well as most of the games in the hockey tournament.
 All three of the sports were held indoors on artificial ice for the first time in Olympic history.
 At full capacity, the arena accommodated 11,000 people, 8,500 of whom were seated.
 One end of the stadium could be opened and closed, depending on the event.
 During the ceremonies it was open to allow for the entrance of the athletes; during the competitions it was closed to accommodate more spectators.
 A special machine was created to resurface the ice for all three competitions.
 It could lay a new ice surface on the 400-meter speed skating track in 45 minutes.
 In addition to resurfacing the ice, the machine created the snow dividers that delineated the racing lanes.
 The roof was designed on a suspension principle, using cables rather than vertical supports; this removed any visual impediments for the audience, but it weakened the strength of the roof.
 Given the amount of annual snowfall designers planned on using heat generated by the refrigeration plant to melt the snow.
 There were flaws in the design and miscalculations in the load the roof could bear, and during a particularly heavy snowfall in 1983, a portion of the roof collapsed and the building was subsequently demolished.

 As of 2016, three buildings from the 1960 Winter Olympics remain in Palisades Tahoe (formerly known as Squaw Valley).
 An expansion of the resort's village, currently in the planning stages, would see two of these buildings demolished.

 Participating nations

 Athletes from 30 nations competed at the 1960 Games.
-South Africa competed at the Winter Games for the first time and was the first African country to participate; it would be the last until 1994.
+South Africa competed at the Winter Games for the first time; it would be the last until 1994.
 Athletes from West Germany (FRG) and East Germany (GDR) competed together as the United Team of Germany from 1956 to 1964.
+This was the first time Greece did not participate in a Winter Olympics since 1932.
 The number at the end of each country denotes the number of athletes each country sent.